 September is finally here which means we are in full back to school mode.
-We are busy, busy, busy, learning and playing every day which means we have LOTS to share!
+We are busy learning and playing every day which means we have LOTS to share!
 I cannot wait to share everything we’ve been up to starting with our favorite apple activities for preschool!

 **This post contains affiliate links for your convenience.
 View our full disclosure policy here.**

 My girls are now 16 months and 3 (almost 4) so this year we are switching from our Tot School curriculum to Baby Bins for little miss Aubrey (which I will share later this week) and Preschool Curriculum for Madelynn.
 Because Madelynn has a November birthday she misses the cut off for preschool around here…and I am totally cool with having her home with me for another year.
 But she is so interested in learning letters, numbers, and all kinds of good stuff so I want to take full advantage of that!

 Here are our plans for our first week’s Apple Theme:

 Concepts of Print:

 This year we will be upping our read aloud game by practicing comprehension, vocabulary, and print concepts.
 This week we practiced all of these skills with some of our favorite books about apples.

 Our first read aloud was Apples, Apples, Apples By Nancy Elizabeth Wallace.
 To start learning about basic concepts of print, before reading I gave Madelynn sticky notes to label the front and back cover.
 Then we read the book.

 Apple Life Cycle: